victor-scht/spinning_cube/README.md

 To compile the program :
 - use a C compiler like `gcc`.
-- modify the `Makefile` if needed
+- modify the `Makefile` if needed.
-- run the following commands
+- run the following commands.

 ```
 make